Use and Purpose of Collected Personal Data

 Article 6 (1) b authorizes such processing provided that your request is related with the fulfillment of a contract or could lead to a contractual relationship.
 In other cases, processing is based on our reasonable interest in processing requests for information efficiently (Article 6 (1) f GDPR) or your explicit consent (Article 6 (1) a) where this is asked and given.

-The data you have given via contact forms rests with us until you request its deletion, you revoke your consent to storage or the purpose for storage no longer applies.
+The data you have given via contact forms remains with us until you request its deletion, you revoke your consent to storage or the purpose for storage no longer applies.
 Legal requirements - especially regarding the retention of records - apply.

 We do not share email addresses with anyone.
 You can choose not to receive any more email at any time.
 This does not apply to email that is required for conducting ongoing business with you.